-Created by Twin Cities PBS and supported by the national PBS system, our content is rooted in journalism and deeply committed to the mission of public media, “to inform, educate, enlighten, and enrich the public and help inform civil discourse essential to American society."
+Created by Twin Cities PBS and supported by the national PBS system, our content is rooted in journalism and deeply committed to the mission of public media: "to inform, educate, enlighten, and enrich the public and help inform civil discourse essential to American society."

 But wait, there's more!

-Love and relationships: This encompasses romantic relationships of all stripes.
+Love: This encompasses romantic relationships of all stripes.
 We also widen this circle to include good, bad and indifferent relationships with parents, extended family and friends.

 Health: Mental and emotional health is a key area of coverage for Rewire.
-We hope this content helps reduce stigma, build empathy and guide how you learn to seek help.
+We hope this content helps to reduce stigma, build empathy and guide how you learn to seek help.

 Our Future: What does it mean to be an engaged citizen?
 How is our world changing and what do you need to know to make your own impact?
 Here you'll find stories about democracy and culture, stories to inspire you and engage you as a global citizen.

-Work: Many career milestones take place in your twenties and thirties and we provide content across the spectrum.
+Work: Many career milestones take place in your twenties and thirties, and we provide content across the spectrum.
 From landing a job, to figuring out a career, we offer relatable experts with achievable advice and entrepreneurial success stories to spark your work ethic.